Any links to Amazon are affiliate links.

 Thursday was our number day.
 I am sure you are getting the picture by now.
 I started with the number one.
-I drew a one and also one shape from our shape day.
+I drew a one on a paper and also one shape from our shape day.
 So if shape day was a square, I drew the number one followed by one square.
 When we were on the number five and a circle, then I drew five circles on a piece of paper.
 We then went around the house counting things that were one.

 Friday: Free Day

 Friday was the day I filled in with other items that had not been covered.
 Science, history, art, music, etc. We could do sensory activities, work on gross motor skills, practice cutting skills, etc.

 IDEAS FOR APPLICATION

-- 6-12 Months Old: I think I will draw the A on the paper and then show it to her and say “A”.
-I will then tell her the sound it makes.
-I will do the same for the other items.
+- 6-12 Months Old: I drew the A on the paper and then showed it to her and said “A”.
+I then told her the sound it makes.
+I did the same for the other items.
 On the letter day, I might read her one of our alphabet books.
 On the shape day, a book about shapes.
-It will be low-key and just focus on exposing her.
-I might also just sing the ABCs on the letter of the day.
-I won’t be expecting any sort of reaction from her (like, I won’t expect her to tell me that is an A).
-My goal will simply be exposure.
+It was low-key and just focused on exposing her.
+I would also just sing the ABCs on the letter of the day.
+I wasn’t expecting any sort of reaction from her (like, I didn’t expect her to tell me that is an A).
+My goal was simply to have exposure.

 - 18-24 Months Old: During this age range, get into the finding the A things around the house and counting things in the house, like the pillows on the couch to see if it matches your number of the day.
 Get excited about it.
 Incorporate your theme into as much of your day as possible.
 During this age range, most children start to speak simple sentences if they aren’t already, so your child will likely be verbally responsive during this time period.
-She might enjoy flash cards, but don’t push it if you can see she doesn’t like them.
+She might enjoy flashcards, but don’t push it if you can see she doesn’t like them.
 Do them for fun, not to try to turn your child into the next Bill Gates.